-- April 6, 2022: ED announced an extension of the interest, payment, and collections suspensions through August 31, 2022.
-ED also announced that "all borrowers with paused loans" will receive a "fresh start on repayment by eliminating the impacts of delinquency and default and allowing them to reenter repayment in good standing." - April 19, 2022: ED announced the establishment of IDR plan account adjustments to provide credit toward loan forgiveness.
+April 6, 2022: ED announced an extension of the interest, payment, and collections suspensions through August 31, 2022.
+ED also announced that "all borrowers with paused loans" will receive a "fresh start on repayment by eliminating the impacts of delinquency and default and allowing them to reenter repayment in good standing."

+April 19, 2022: ED announced the establishment of IDR plan account adjustments to provide credit toward loan forgiveness.
 Specifically, ED will conduct a one-time revision to the accounts of borrowers with Direct Loan and ED-held FFEL program loans.
-Borrowers are to receive credit toward the IDR plan loan forgiveness period for any months in which they had time in repayment status, "regardless of payments made, loan type, or repayment plan"; 12 or more months of consecutive forbearance or 36 or more months of cumulative forbearance; months spent in deferment (excluding in-school deferment) prior to 2013; and any time in repayment prior to consolidation.
+Borrowers are to receive credit toward the IDR plan loan forgiveness period for any months in which they had time in repayment status, "regardless of payments made, loan type, or repayment plan"; 12 or more months of consecutive forbearance or 36 or more months of cumulative forbearance; months spent in deferment (excluding in-school deferment) prior to 2013; and any time in repayment or eligible deferment or forbearance status prior to consolidation.
 Borrowers with loans that have accumulated time in repayment for 20 or 25 years will receive automatic loan forgiveness, even if they are not currently enrolled in an IDR plan.
-Borrowers with FFEL program loans not held by ED may qualify for the account adjustment by consolidating their loans into the Direct Loan program before ED completes implementation of the changes, which ED estimates will be no sooner than January 1, 2023.
+Borrowers with non-ED-held loans may receive account adjustment benefits by consolidating their loans into the Direct Loan program by May 1, 2023.
 Account adjustments will also apply toward the 120 monthly payments required for PSLF.